Yomguithereal/mnemonist/trie.md

 ### #.has

-Returns whether the given item exists in the trie.
+Returns whether the given prefix exists in the trie.

 `O(m)`, m being the size of the searched string.